Meet Gunda, the muddy ‘Meryl Streep’ of pigs

 Can a pig change your life?
 A film following a sow raising her piglets on a free-range farm opens today.
 Some hope the story of Gunda will change how we think about animals.

 Gunda is a critical smash.
 But it is far from a conventional blockbuster.
-It is a documentary.
-It was filmed in black and white.
-It has neither words nor music.
-And instead of a big name Hollywood actor, it stars Gunda, a humble pig.
+It is a documentary filmed in black and white and it stars Gunda, a pig.

-Directed by Russian filmmaker Viktor Kossakovsky, Gunda offers a 90-minute slice of life on a Norwegian free-range farm.
-Nothing much happens.
+Directed by Viktor Kossakovsky, Gunda offers a 90-minute slice of life on a Norwegian free-range farm.
 There are close shots of Gunda as she sleeps, rolls in the mud and feeds her litter.
-The supporting cast includes a cow and a flock of chickens.
 No humans ever appear on the screen.

-With its unhurried pace and startling cinematography, Gunda has been called a “mesmeric poetic work of art”.
-But by showing livestock as individuals, the film also challenges how we think of them.
+By showing livestock as individuals, the film challenges how we think of them.
 Kossakovsky says: “Each of them is someone, with their own struggles, sufferings, emotions, happiness.”

 This contrasts starkly with the conventional treatment of animals.
-Most people eat meat: it is estimated that only 14% of the world population identify themselves as vegetarian or vegan.
 Last year, we collectively slaughtered 300 million cows, 1.5 billion pigs and 66 billion chickens.
-After watching Gunda, her owner allowed her to live.
-But her children were shown no such mercy.

 Pig flesh, fat and blood is used in hundreds of meat dishes, from bacon to black pudding, Schweinshaxe to Salchichón.
 Sweets like Haribo contain pig protein.
 Pigs’ keen noses are employed for hunting truffles.

 Gunda is not the first pig to capture the human imagination.
-Culture is littered with porcine characters, both good and bad: Wilbur, Piglet, Napoleon in Animal Farm.
-That we keep creating these figures suggests that we see something of ourselves in pigs.
+Culture is littered with characters like Wilbur, Piglet and Napoleon in Animal Farm.

 Can a pig change your life?

 No, say others.
-We absorb countless films, books, songs and artworks.
-Yet there is very little evidence that an encounter with one can dramatically alter someone’s life.
 A wordless depiction of animal life might provoke a moment of sympathy.
 But to make people rethink their relationship with animals in the long term, you need facts, figures and force of argument, rather than images alone.

 - Has a work of art ever changed your life?